RAJGUPTA28/Clothing-Similarity-Search-SEMANTIC-SEARCH-/README.md

 4. Deploy the function.

--Containerize your application using Docker, then deploy your function on Google Cloud Functions or Google Cloud Run.
-Your function should accept a JSON payload with the input text and return a JSON response with the ranked list of similar item URLs.
+-Deploy your function on Google Cloud Functions or Google Cloud Run.